ugowe/swift-UILab02-lab-ios-0616/README.md

 * Can drag a View Controller onto the canvas.
 * Can locate and drag items from the Object Library.
 * Can locate the Attributes Inspector and change the Background color of Views
-* They know how to connect the ViewController.swift file and understand it's view life cycle.
+* They know how to connect the `ViewController.swift` file and understand its view life cycle.
 * Can hook up IBOutlets and IBActions.
 * Understands UIKit.